xiaolei-lab/rMVP/README.md

 If you have Kinship matrix data that represents the relationship among individuals

 **fileKin**, name of Kinship matrix data, the dimension is n * n (n is sample size), no taxa names included
-**type.kin**, [DEPRECATED] type of data in Kinship matrix file, "char", "integer", or "double" and "double" is default
 **sep.kin**, seperator of Kinship file

 > `mvp.kin.txt`